 The Saatva Loom & Leaf memory foam mattress comes with free white glove delivery and setup.
 You can choose between a relaxed firm or firm support option.
 Since it provides more give and less support, the relaxed firm mattress may be best for sleepers who weigh under 230 lbs.

 A cooling spinal zone gel layer provides lumbar support and pressure point relief.
 A gel foam layer with a grid of pinholes can reduce heat retention.

 The mattress has CertiPUR-US certified foam and is covered in quilted, organic cotton with natural, thistle flame retardant.
 These materials avoid that off-gassing smell.

-The mattress’s density and hug may feel too confining for some people.
+- density and “hug” may feel too confining for some users

-Since it has more give, the relaxed firm option may not provide as much cooling as the firm mattress option does.
+- relaxed firm option may not provide as much cooling as firm option

-The Purple Mattress gives medium-firm to firm support, based on your body type and weight.
+The Purple Mattress provides medium-firm to firm support, based on your body type and weight.

 Purple mattresses are constructed with a proprietary technology called the Purple Grid.
 The gel-like grid provides a unique kind of cushioning and support compared to other mattresses on the market.

-The manufacturer provides a 100-night sleep trial, 10-year warranty, free returns, and free shipping.
+The manufacturer provides a 100-night sleep trial, a 10-year warranty, free returns, and free shipping.

 The Tuft & Needle Hybrid Mattress combines five layers of carbon fiber-infused adaptive foam with coil springs for bouncy, medium-firm support.
-It will arrive compressed and vacuum sealed.
+It arrives compressed and vacuum sealed.